Student Focus Groups

 • The facilitator develops consensus among groups about the most and least effective elements of the course, noting outliers or additional information that arises.

 • The instructor reports back to the class, explaining how the students’ feedback informs the course design, activities, or assignments in that course or future courses.
-This step is one of the most important in the SGID process, since it demonstrates the instructor's commitment to improving teaching and learning and respect for the students' feedback.
+This step is one of the most important in the GIFT process, since it demonstrates the instructor's commitment to improving teaching and learning and respect for the students' feedback.

-Benefits of the SGID process:
+Benefits of the GIFT process:

 • Consultation between the facilitator and instructor leads to improved instruction.